keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - Dilys and Makara are very awkwardly enjoying each others company
 - Asphodel is informing Latoya of us claiming the Viper
 - He thinks the boat is his to turn in along with Namic
+- Not Right!
+- we all finally are introduced to each other
 -